Yantra (river): Course

 The Yantra takes its source at an altitude of 1,220 m on the northern foothills of the summit of Atovo Padalo (1,495 m) in the Shipka division of the Balkan Mountains, very close to the historical summit of Buzludzha (1,432 m).
 Until the city of Gabrovo it flows northwest in a deep valley covered with forests of European beech (Fagus sylvatica).
 Between Gabrovo and the village of Yantra the river forms the Strazha Gorge through the homonymous plateau, its valley then widens and arable lands appear along its terraces.

 The middle course begins at the village of Vetrintsi, as the river heads east.
 The Yantra turns northwards before reaching the city of Veliko Tarnovo and forms a picturesque gorge within its urban limits, as it cuts through the Tarnovo Heights.
-The Yantra exists the gorge at the village of Samovodene and enters the Danubian Plain, forming the boundary between the plain's central and eastern sections until its mouth.
+The Yantra exits the gorge at the village of Samovodene and enters the Danubian Plain, forming the boundary between the plain's central and eastern sections until its mouth.

 Due to the small gradient of the current in the Danubian Plain — 4.6‰, the Yantra forms large meanders, with a sinuosity index of 3.1 — the largest in the territory of Bulgaria, especially in the area of Dolna Oryahovitsa, Varbitsa and Draganovo.
 After receiving its largest tributary, the Rositsa, the river heads north, again forming with numerous meanders and abandoned riverbeds.
 Downstream of the village of Dolna Studena, it turns northwest and enters another picturesque gorge between the villages of Beltsov, Dzhulyunitsa and Novgrad.
-In its lower course the river's with ranges between 30 and 78 m.
+In its lower course the river's width ranges between 30 and 78 m.
 The Yantra flows into the Danube at an altitude of 19 m some 1.7 km northwest of the village of Krivina and about 2 km east of the Vardim Island, the third largest Bulgarian Danubian isle.